aiven/aiven-docs/docs/platform/howto/byoc/enable-byoc.md

 ## Limitations {#byoc-enable-limitations}

--   You need at least the Priority tier of
+-   You need at least the Advanced tier of
     [Aiven support services](https://aiven.io/support-services) to be eligible for activating BYOC.
 -   Only [super admins](/docs/platform/howto/make-super-admin) can request enabling BYOC.